Trusted WordPress tutorials, when you need them most.

 Once you have finished customizing your role, click the ‘Update’ button.

-The changes you make will automatically apply to all existing users with that role, and all new users the role is assigned to.
+The changes you make will automatically apply to all existing users with that role and to all new users to whom the role is assigned.

 How to Create Custom User Roles in WordPress